John Haynes Holmes: Career

 Although primarily a minister, Holmes helped found the National Association for the Advancement of Coloured People (NAACP) in 1909, and the American Civil Liberties Union (ACLU) in 1920, serving as its chairman from 1940 to 1950, after the resignation of Harry F. Ward.
 He was succeeded as ACLU Chairman by Ernest Angell.

 His varied pursuits included authoring numerous books, hymns, and a play, If This Be Treason, which had a brief run on Broadway.
 The play crystalized his opposition to war, personifying the peaceful impulses of the majority of people on both sides of a conflict, (in the case of the play, between the USA and Japan).
 He was also a popular lecturer and debater.
 For example, Holmes argued in favor of Prohibition in a public debate with Clarence Darrow.
+In the 1930s, he published a pamphlet entitled "Four Reforms Which Would Save the World," in which he advocated for the single tax on land values proposed by the economist Henry George, the form of socialism portrayed in the utopian novels Looking Backward and Equality by Edward Bellamy, widespread availability of birth control, and the abolition of war.